How to start a pest control business

 What insurance do I need for pest control?

 Insurance is crucial to protect your new business from legal and financial issues if anything goes wrong.
-While you’ll have to pay for this on a monthly basis, it’s more than worth the investment to stop any mistakes or accidents from affecting your livelihood.
+While you’ll have to pay for this monthly, it’s a worthy investment to stop mistakes or accidents from affecting your livelihood.

 Unsure what insurance you need for pest control?
 We would recommend the following: